Methods and Tools

 Estimating Power Management Savings for Computers

-FFITS provide instructions to configure power management for operating systems including Apple Mac, Microsoft Windows XP and Vista.
-They recommend setting computers to enter system standby or hibernate after 15 to 30 minutes of inactivity and set monitors to enter sleep mode after 5 to 20 minutes of inactivity.
-On laptops, these need to be activated in the AC power profile, as well as battery power) profile.
+EPA provide instructions to configure power management for Mac OS and Microsoft Windows operating systems.
+They recommend setting the monitor to turn off after between 5 to 20 and the computer to sleep mode when inactive for 15 to 60 minutes.
+On laptops and tablets, these need to be activated in the AC power profile, as well as battery power.

-FFITS provide a Power Management Calculator.
-The web based form prompts for the number of Monitors and Computer boxes to be power managed and the price of electricity (with a default in Australian average), Hours in Workday and Days in Work week.
+The CoSN Energy Usage Calculator (2010) prompts for the number of items of computer equipment, power use for each and the price of electricity, Hours in Workday and Days in Work week.
 Defaults are provided for the Active Power and Sleep Power (in watts) used by monitors and PCs.
 Estimates of the proportion of units power managed, Units Turned Off After Work are used and Tons CO2 are calculated.

-It should be noted that these calculators use a fixed conversion factor for estimating carbon dioxide emissions from electricity used.
+It should be noted that the CoSN Energy Usage Calculator (2010) uses US defaults for the conversion factor for estimating carbon dioxide emissions from electricity used.
 The conversion factor varies from state to state in Australia and country to country around the world, depending on how electricity is generated.
 As Australia uses predominately coal fired power, an Australian calculator will give a higher estimate than a US calculator, where less coal is used.

 Now Read